umamicode/umamicode.github.io/aboutme.md

 subtitle: About me
 ---

-I'm an incoming CS Ph.D. student at [New York University](https://www.nyu.edu/).
-I'm also a Research Scientist Intern at [LG AI Research](https://www.lgresearch.ai/), working on model generalization.
-Before that, I finished my master's at the [Graduate School of Data Science](https://gsds.snu.ac.kr/) @ Seoul National University, advised by Professor [Sanghack Lee](https://www.sanghacklee.me/).
+I'm a CS Ph.D. student at [New York University](https://www.nyu.edu/).
+I'm also a Researcher at [LG AI Research](https://www.lgresearch.ai/).
+I finished my master's and bachelors at Seoul National University, advised by Professor [Sanghack Lee](https://www.sanghacklee.me/).

-My research interests include **Causal Representation Learning and Out-of-Distribution(OOD) Robustness**.
+I am primarily interested in **Causal Representation Learning and Out-of-Distribution(OOD) Robustness**.
 I'm also a big fan of History👨🏻‍🏫, Jazz🎷 and strolling🚶.

 {: .box-note}
 [🤓 Linkedin](https://www.linkedin.com/in/umamicode/)